wells-wood-research/drFrankenstein/ROADMAP.md

 [x] AMBER: duplicate all parameters that involve CX, replacing CX with XC and CT [] CHARMM: work out whether this is a problem in CHARMM at all

+## FINAL CREATION
+[] CHARMM: make sure we're getting the right files ie. _51 is not found!

 ## CAPPING PROTOCOL